For Accepted Students

 ACADEMY is a guest of the University while we are in session, and as such, must pay for any damage that occurs to University property, including dorm rooms.
 When damage can be traced to a particular student, whether intentional or accidental, we will bill you in a statement that will be sent after the conclusion of ACADEMY.

-All meals are served in the Cascade Food Court, which is in the dormitory complex.
+All meals are served in the Hawk, part of the brand new SOU residence hall complex.
 The choices are nutritional and well balanced.
 Vegetarian options are always available.
 We try to encourage all our students to choose healthy, nutritional meals.
 Please notify us of any special dietary needs or restrictions that your child may have.

-Students will have an awards ceremony on Saturday at 10:30a.m. on the lawn below the dormitory complex.
+Students will have an awards ceremony on Saturday at 10:30a.m.
 We encourage parents and friends to attend.
 Students will be packing up their belongings before the closing ceremony.
 We request that parents arrive between 10:00-10:30am.
 Following the ceremony, students may leave for home.
 It is extremely important that parents be prompt in picking up their students at the end of the ACADEMY program.
 If you will be delayed for any reason, please let us know ahead of time.
 We hope that this information will be helpful to you.
 The ACADEMY staff is excited and ready to begin another wonderful ACADEMY summer.
 We are looking forward to seeing you!

 GUIDELINES FOR EXPECTED BEHAVIOR